dwin/snipcartLambda/readme.md

 Currently API queries Canada Post API with weight, origin postcode, and destination postcode for Expedited service, then returns that rate quote minus the discount set in OS Env.

+Run `$ make` in directory to create package.zip file for upload to AWS Lambda Console.

 __ToDo:__
 - Unit Tests
 - Improve Shipping Provider Error Handling